Get Waxy

-Spring 2012
+Spring 2013

-TBD (Friday - Sunday)
+dates coming soon!
+(Friday - Sunday)

 Discover the infinite applications of this ancient art form for painting with pigmented wax.
 This intensive workshop offers a comprehensive approach for working both traditionally and experimentally with encaustic.